rclone/rclone/MANUAL.md

 If you are transferring large files over high speed links and you have enough memory, then increasing this will speed up the transfers.

+#### --s3-upload-concurrency ####

+Number of chunks of the same file that are uploaded concurrently.
+Default is 2.

+If you are uploading small amount of large file over high speed link and these uploads do not fully utilize your bandwidth, then increasing this may help to speed up the transfers.

 ### Anonymous access to public buckets ###